 Octopus Group also offers an incredibly generous referral program, a feature that is lacking for YouGov Australia.

 That said, there are a couple of downsides to know about.
-While Octopus Group's online panel is growing, it's not as large as YouGov.
+While Octopus Group’s online panel is growing, it’s not as large as YouGov.
 So, the frequency of survey invitations you can expect to receive via Octopus Group may be lower.
 This can make it worthwhile to sign up for both sites.

 YouGov vs Swagbucks